 This dish is inspired by the wonderful Deliciously Ella, whose second cook book – Deliciously Ella Every Day, released a few weeks ago – I am slowly working my way through.

 I’ve mentioned previously on my blog that Ella Woodward is one of my foodie heroes.
-Having been vegetarian since I was 12, the last few years I’ve been eating a mostly plant-based diet, and Ella’s blog, apps and books are full of inspiration and new ideas for tasty and nutritious meals that are both vegetarian and vegan.
+Having been vegetarian since I was 12, the last few years I’ve been eating a mostly plant-based vegan diet, and Ella’s blog, apps and books are full of inspiration and new ideas for tasty and nutritious meals that are both vegetarian and vegan.

 She’s also one of my blogging heroes – she’s a best-selling author on both sides of the Atlantic, and it all started with her blog.
 I was thrilled to meet her last June at Britmums Live 2015, one of the UK’s biggest blogging conferences, where she was speaking.